-Theta Decay Curve Calculator
+Theta Decay Calculator

 Visualize how options lose value as expiration approaches.